exercism/julia/exercises/practice/robot-name/.approaches/introduction.md

     Probability of finding the last name with N guesses = 1 - ((676000 - 1) / 676000)^N

-## Approach: shuffle all robot names in advance
+## Approach: encode names as numbers and shuffle them all in advance

 ```julia
 # Scott P Jones' solution as reinterpreted by Colin Caine